Extreme Rules (2022): Storylines

-The event included matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+The event included six matches that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and Friday Night SmackDown.

 At Clash at the Castle, Seth "Freakin" Rollins defeated Matt Riddle.
 During Rollins' match for the United States Championship on the September 19 episode of Raw, Riddle distracted Rollins, costing him the title.
 Later that episode, Riddle challenged Rollins to a Fight Pit match at Extreme Rules and Rollins accepted.
 On October 1, it was revealed that UFC Hall of Famer Daniel Cormier would be the special guest referee for the match.

-At SummerSlam, Liv Morgan defeated Ronda Rousey to controversially retain the SmackDown Women's Championship; Rousey had Morgan in the armbar submission while Rousey's shoulders were on the mat and the referee counted a pin but did not see Morgan tap out before the three count.
+At SummerSlam, Liv Morgan defeated Ronda Rousey to controversially retain the SmackDown Women's Championship; Rousey had Morgan in the armbar submission while Rousey's shoulders were on the mat and the referee counted a pin, but did not see Morgan tap out before the three count.
 Following the match, an irate Rousey attacked both Morgan and the referee, which resulted in the suspension of Rousey.
 After her suspension was lifted, Rousey won a fatal five-way elimination match on the September 9 episode of SmackDown to earn a rematch against Morgan for the SmackDown Women's Championship at Extreme Rules.
 The following week, Morgan decided that she wanted to defend the title against Rousey in an Extreme Rules match and Rousey accepted.

 In early August, Karrion Kross and his wife Scarlett made their return to WWE and immediately began to target Drew McIntyre.
 Over the following weeks, Kross continued to attack McIntyre, but he would retreat before McIntyre could retaliate.
 On the September 23 episode of SmackDown, McIntyre announced that WWE officials granted him a match against Kross at Extreme Rules in a strap match, thus ensuring that Kross could not retreat.